-Publix Super Markets is a grocery store chain in the Southeast United States that is best known for their helpful employees, clean locations, legendary fried chicken and loyal customers.
-When customers create online accounts, they receive personalized email communications with perks including money off an item of your choice and special perks on their birthday.
-During some user testing on other parts of the website, I noticed a pattern that our users weren't understanding what Publix perks even were, so I decided to investigate further and improve the entire experience.
+Publix Super Markets, a well-known grocery chain in the Southeastern United States, is celebrated for its helpful employees, clean stores, legendary fried chicken, and loyal customer base.
+When customers create online accounts, they receive personalized email communications featuring perks like discounts on items of their choice and special birthday rewards.
+While testing other parts of the site, I discovered many users didn’t fully understand what Publix perks were, so I decided to dig deeper and enhance the entire experience.

 Lead Product Designer